RedisGears/RedisGears/docs/function_advance_topics.md

 ### Binary Keys Names On Database Triggers

 On [database triggers](databse_triggers.md), if the key name that triggered the event is binary.
 The `data.key` field will be NULL.
-The `data.key_raw` field is alway provided as `JS` `ArrayBuffer` and can be used in this case, example:
+The `data.key_raw` field is always provided as `JS` `ArrayBuffer` and can be used in this case, example:

 ```js
 #!js name=lib